-Gaining market-share by altering retailer behavior through technology is no
+Gaining market share by altering retailer behaviour through technology is no

 easy difficult task.
 All great things begin with a DESIRE to make it happen.

-Some brands like Bausch & Lomb, Jyothy Laboratories, Praash, Unibic , Dhamija & many other brands showed great Desire make things happen and followed it up with action.
+Some brands like Bausch & Lomb, Jyothy Laboratories, Praash, Unibic, Dhamija & many others brands showed great Desire to make things happen and followed it up with action.
 Check how they are evolving their business for a POST-COVID world

 If you’ve mustered the courage, read on.

 Let’s begin by emphasizing that no half-hearted attempts at experimentation with technology will cut it.
 Select a Retailer app that can help you execute the below.
 Most importantly, make sure it is tried and tested and that its users have a great experience.

 1. Smoothly bring retailers into the app ordering platform:

 Salesmen are the key here.
 They will drive your initiative to recruit retailers to the new way of working by capitalising on years of trust with the retailers.

 Your friendly salesmen need to get all their outlets to start ordering what they want when they want.
 To do that, they need to ensure that all retailers are registered on the retailer app and then get mapped to a distributor who will fulfil all orders placed on the app quickly.